jimburton/steg/README.md

 * Add support for more image formats.
 * Change the CLI to use `System.GetOpt` and be more flexible by adding options to read in the message from `stdin`, output the result to `stdout` and so on.
 * If you suspected that this technique might have been used to hide something in an image file, it would be easy enough to collect the LSBs and check whether they do represent a value in some character encoding.
-Increase the obfuscation by making the first thing that somes after the message length be an /offset/ and /step/, then start reading at /offset/ and jump forward /step/ bytes to read the next LSB.
+Increase the obfuscation by making the first thing that somes after the message length be an *offset* and *step*, then start reading at *offset* and jump forward *step* bytes to read the next LSB.